File Bloat

 Canada

-Regional distributor — “the network” was blamed for years
+Regional distributor — blamed 'the network' for three years before calling us

 Before → after